A Guide to Marketing Project Management

 4. Keep your stakeholders informed.

-Promote and strengthen collaboration with marketing stakeholders by holding stand-ups, publishing marketing results at regular intervals—it best to build a strategic relationship with each stakeholder to produce better results.
+Promote and strengthen collaboration with marketing stakeholders by holding stand-ups, publishing marketing results at regular intervals—it is best to build a strategic relationship with each stakeholder to produce better results.

 5. Use an agile methodology.